iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Road Versus Trail Shoes

-Road shoes, like our favorite, the Hoka Clifton 9, have smooth outsoles and are meant for pavement.
-They’re generally lightweight and breathable and have minimal lugs on the outsole.
-Trail shoes, including our favorite, the Hoka Speedgoat 6 and the Topo Mtn Racer 3, will have beefy lugs on the outsoles for gripping natural surfaces like rocks, mud, and dirt.
+Road shoes, like our favorite, the Asics Novablast 5, have smooth outsoles and are meant for pavement.
+They are generally lightweight and breathable, with minimal lugs on the outsole.
+Trail shoes, including our favorite, the Hoka Speedgoat 6, will have beefy lugs on the outsoles for gripping natural surfaces like rocks, mud, and dirt.
 Trail running shoes sometimes also have additional features like rock plates and a burlier upper to protect your feet from rocks on the trail.

 If you primarily run on the roads, trail shoes are probably overkill — they’ll feel too clunky or sticky.
 Taking road shoes onto the trails will sacrifice grip and likely compromise the shoe’s durability.

 If you run on both roads and trails throughout the year, we recommend having at least one pair of road running shoes and a dedicated pair of trail shoes.
-There are several options of shoes that will run comfortably on pavement while still being able to grip on trails, including the Altra Outroad 2 and the La Sportiva Levante.
+There are several options of shoes that will run comfortably on pavement while still being able to grip on trails, including the La Sportiva Levante and the Merrell Antora 4.

 Fit